-Camino de Santiago Forum (English)
+Camino de Santiago forum (English)

 The Camino de Santiago community forum is a great place to ask questions.
 You’ll get fast and accurate answers from Camino veterans, as well as endless support and encouragement.

-Facebook Group for Le Puy (English)
+Facebook group for Le Puy (English)

-Miam Miam Dodo
+Miam Miam Dodo (French with symbols)

 These pamphlets are very useful, lightweight, and available for purchase at any pilgrim store (try the Cathedral in Le Puy).
-Don’t feel pressured to cover the huge distances they suggest for some days; the smaller towns between are often much more interesting and less crowded.
+Don’t feel pressured to cover the huge distances they suggest for some days; the smaller towns between the recommended stops are often much more interesting and less crowded.

 *The km count is frequently incorrect* These guides are published annually and the trail shifts all the time.
 Add 2-3kms to their daily estimations to avoid getting frustrated.

 Vía Podiensis app (English)

 I haven’t tried the Vía Podiensis app en route myself, but the interface is extremely easy to navigate.
 It has route maps and a lot of accommodation listings with amenities, contact information, and reviews.